-The right panel in Fig. 2 plots a measure of immobility in educational attainment, namely the intergenerational correlation in years of schooling against income
+The right panel in Figure 2 plots a measure of immobility in educational attainment, namely the intergenerational correlation in years of schooling against income inequality.
+We observe a clear positive relationship, both within devel-

-^oThe strength of the relationship may, however, vary with alternative measures of mobility or inequality.
+&lt;sup>15The strength of the relationship may, however, vary with alternative measures of mobility or inequality.
 Esping-Andersen (2004), for example, documents a strong positive cross-country relation between inequality and immobility in cognitive skills as measured in the International Adult Literacy Survey (IALS).
-Godin and Hindriks (2018) find a similar positive relation in PISA test scores, which may in part be due to tracking: the segregation of pupils based on academic ability is not only associated with greater inequality in test scores (Hanushek and Wößmann, 2006) but also with lower mobility (Godin and Hindriks, 2018) and greater inequality of opportunity (Ferreira and Gignoux, 2014).
+Godin and Hindriks (2018) find a similar positive relation in PISA test scores, which may in part be due to tracking: the segregation of pupils based on academic ability is not only associated with greater inequality in test scores (Hanushek and Wößmann 2006) but also with lower mobility (Godin and Hindriks 2018) and greater inequality of opportunity (Ferreira and Gignoux 2014).

-inequality.^p We observe a clear positive relationship, both within developing and developed countries.^q These results are in line with the findings of Jerrim and Macmillan (2015) who, using data from the Programme of International Assessment of Adult Competencies (PIAAC), study the role of education in explaining the Great Gatsby Curve.
+&lt;sup>16In documenting educational inequality, a reliance on attainment gaps as reported in Table 3 can be sensitive to the share of individuals achieving a given level of education or the relative size of the groups being compared.
+Using the intergenerational correlation between parents and children in years of schooling offers a more robust alternative.
+However, years of schooling may capture only part of the overall variation in skills (Hanushek and Woessmann 2020b), an issue we return oping and developed countries.
+These results are in line with the findings of Jerrim and Macmillan (2015) who, using data from the International Assessment of Adult Competencies (PIAAC), study the role of education in explaining the Great Gatsby Curve.
 They show that not only the intergenerational correlation in schooling but also the returns to schooling increase with income inequality, with both channels contributing to the observed Great Gatsby Curve in income.

 The cross-country relationship between income inequality and intergenerational mobility is therefore stronger for educational attainment than for educational performance.
 The model provided in Section 3 provides one potential explanation for this pattern: if financial markets are imperfect, educational investments increase with parental resources, even conditional on a student's academic performance.
-The contrasting pattern in Fig. 2 could therefore be indicative of differences in educational investments and choices net of performance in high school being an important driver of the Great Gatsby Curve in income.^r That said, comparisons based on PISA are hampered by data limitations (Zieger et al., 2020), and more research is needed to confirm the relation between socioeconomic gaps in test scores and income inequality.
+The contrasting pattern in Figure 2 could therefore be indicative of differences in educational investments and choices net of performance in high school being an important driver of the Great Gatsby Curve in income.
+That said, comparisons based on PISA are still hampered by data limitations (Zieger et al. 2020), and more research is needed to confirm the relation between socio-economic gaps in test scores and income inequality.

-Drawing firm conclusions from international comparisons is, of course, challenging given the myriad ways in which countries differ (Durlauf and Seshadri, 2018).
-Following Chetty et al. (2014b), recent studies have instead estimated intergenerational mobility at the local level within particular countries, so as to assess whether inequality and mobility are related when other institutional aspects are held constant.8 Generally, this data confirms the Great Gatsby hypothesis of a relation between income inequality and income mobility.
-For example, comparing regional estimates from Italy, Spain, Sweden, and the Netherlands, Fregoni et al. (2021)
+Drawing firm conclusions from international comparisons is, of course, challenging given the myriad ways in which countries differ (Durlauf and Seshadri 2018).
+Following Chetty et al. (2014), recent studies have instead estimated intergenerational mobility at the local level within particular countries, so as to assess whether inequality and mobility are related when other institutional aspects are held constant.
+Generally, this data confirms the Great Gatsby hypothesis of a to below.
+See also Hertz et al. (2008) for additional evidence on intergenerational correlations in schooling for a large set of countries.